tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 You can view a list of the overdue cards by typing `is:due -prop:due=0` in the Anki Browser.

-If you were to try to eliminate the backlog by simply reviewing the cards until no more due cards are left, Anki would show you the overdue cards first.
+If you were to try to eliminate the backlog by simply reviewing the cards until no more due cards remain, Anki would show you the overdue cards first.
 Anki is programmed in a way that makes it prioritize cards with older due dates over the cards that became due recently.